 In the ever-evolving landscape of data integration, Change Data Capture (CDC) is redefining how businesses can synchronize their increasing data volumes.
-According to a research report, the global data integration market size is projected to grow from USD 11.6 billion in 2021 to USD 19.6 billion by 2026.
+According to a research report, the global data integration market size is projected to grow to $19.6 billion by 2026.
 The main driving factor for this growth is the need for real-time data analysis and insights.

 Let’s get started!